Charleston riot: Aftermath

-Coles County
+Coles County Copperheads

 The Copperheads represented a political affiliation that was staunchly opposed to President Lincoln, the draft, and abolition of slavery.
 This group favored an armistice to end the Civil War because they opposed the war itself.
 Most components of Copperhead ideology centered on the mistrust of the implications the war presented to American society.
 In particular, the aim to free the slaves had become an issue that some white natives of Illinois took issue with.
 The Civil War had split the country into factions, either side chose to support or oppose the aim to reincorporate the Southern states back into the Union.
 The Copperheads believed the Lincoln Administration had been out of line by abolishing slavery.
 Some citizens of Coles County accepted the ideology that it was not in the best interest of the country to free the slaves.
-Although the exact number is hard to gauge it has been estimated, by Victor Hicken in Illinois in the Civil War, that Coles County had been a significant pocket of Copperhead sympathizers.
-This idea is supported by the fact that John O’Hair, the leader of the Copperheads, had been the sheriff of Coles County during the Civil War.

 In the end, the Charleston Riot provides a good example of how local events of Coles County history have fit into national currents as well.
 The Copperheads of Coles County had been different from other dissenting groups from around the country, in that they chose to use physical violence as their method of dissent.
 By killing Union soldiers, who had become the emblem of Federal government control, the Copperheads were attempting to project their anger toward the government.
 The draft, a strong central government, and racism fueled the Copperheads support within the county.
 In March 1864, these national tensions boiled over in the small town of Charleston, creating one of the most interesting events in the history of the county.

-Casualties
+Casualties & Wounded

-The nine men killed include: Major Shuball York, Fifty-fourth Illinois Infantry; Privates Oliver Sallee and James Goodrich, Company C, and John Neer and Alfred Swim, Company G, Fifty-fourth Illinois Infantry; Private William G. Hart, Sixty-second Illinois Infantry; John Jenkins, citizen (loyal); Nelson Wells, citizen (copperhead); John Cooper, citizen (copperhead).
-The wounded include: Colonel G.M.
-Mitchell, Fifty-fourth Illinois; Privates William H. Decker, Company G, Landford Noyes, Company I, and George Ross, Company C, Fifty-fourth Illinois; citizens Thomas Jeffers, William Giolman, Young E. Winkler, Robert Winkler, John W. Herndon, and George J. Collins.
-Colonel G.M.
-Mitchell prepared this list as part of a report he sent to Lieutenant Colonel James Oakes on April 8, 1864.
+Rumors have persisted that death totals were larger.
+One story is that five coffins were later acquired by the Copperheads to accommodate additional dead.
+Several of the rioters disappeared, possibly leaving the area and changing their identity, or lying somewhere in unmarked graves.

 54th Illinois Infantry Regiment

-The Adjutant General's Report records the event.
+The Adjutant General's Report records the event: